American Made (film): Development

 In the summer of 2013, screenwriter Gary Spinelli was looking for a project that was based on real events.
 On the bonus feature of American Made, Spinelli said:

 The film was originally titled Mena and in 2014 was featured on The Black List, a survey showcasing the best unproduced screenplays in Hollywood.
-On January 14, 2015, it was announced that Tom Cruise and Edge of Tomorrow Director Doug Liman would reunite for what was originally titled Mena.
+On January 14, 2015, it was announced that Tom Cruise and Edge of Tomorrow director Doug Liman would reunite for what was originally titled Mena.

 Casting

 Sarah Wright, Jayma Mays and Domhnall Gleeson were added to the cast in April.
 Jesse Plemons, Caleb Landry Jones and Lola Kirke were added to the cast in May 2015.
+Robert Farrior played "Lt Col Oliver North".

 Filming

-Principal photography on the film began on May 18, 2015 in Atlanta, Georgia.
+Principal photography on the film began on May 18, 2015, in Atlanta, Georgia.
 Filming locations there include counties Cherokee, Clayton, DeKalb, Fulton, Gwinnett, Morgan and Pickens.
 Filming on the Georgia Unit wrapped on July 12, 2015.
-On August 20, 2015, Cruise arrived in Medellin, Colombia, and on August 31, in Santa Marta to scout filming locations for the film.
-Filming in Colombia commenced on August 26, 2015 and wrapped on September 11, 2015.
-Production on the film resumed February 3, 2016 in New Orleans, Louisiana as filming has been suspended due to a plane crash in Colombia that occurred in September 2015.
-Reshoots occurred in late January 2017 in Atlanta, Georgia.
+On August 20, 2015, Cruise arrived in Medellín, Colombia and on August 31, in Santa Marta to scout filming locations for the film.
+Filming in Colombia commenced on August 26, 2015, and wrapped on September 11, 2015.
+Production on the film resumed February 3, 2016, in New Orleans, Louisiana as filming has been suspended due to a plane crash in Colombia that occurred in September 2015.
+Reshoots occurred in late January 2017 in Atlanta.

 Plane crash

 A plane crash on the set of the film in Colombia on September 11, 2015, killed two people and caused serious injuries to another member of the crew.
 The plane (a twin-engine Piper Aerostar), which was carrying crew members (three American pilots), was returning to Enrique Olaya Herrera Airport in Medellín when it ran into bad weather and the crash occurred.
-The dead were identified as Carlos Berl and Alan Purwin, who was the founder and president of Helinet Aviation, a company which provides aerial surveillance technology to government agencies and law enforcement, and a film pilot who had worked in top films.
+The dead were identified as Carlos Berl and Alan Purwin, who was the founder and president of Helinet Aviation, a company which provides aerial surveillance technology to government agencies and law enforcement and a film pilot who had worked in top films.
 American pilot Jimmy Lee Garland was seriously injured and rushed to a local hospital.